awslabs/aws-api-gateway-developer-portal/README.md

 You can override any of the parameters in the template using the `--parameter-overrides key="value"` format.
 This will be necessary if you intend to deploy several instances of the developer portal.
 You can see a full list of overridable parameters in `cloudformation/template.yaml` under the `Parameters` section.

-### Populate the Swagger catalog
+## Populate the Swagger catalog

+By default the Developer Portal won't list any APIs.
+You will have to pick and choose which APIs to show.
+There are 2 types of APIs:

+### Subscribable APIs
+For an API to be subscribable, they must be managed by Amazon API Gateway.
+The Developer Portal can let a user associate their API Key with these APIs (via the Subscribe button) so they can start calling and developing on these APIs.

+To list a subscribable API:
-The developer portal only exposes a subset of your API Gateway managed APIs & stages.
-As of now, there's no support for APIs not managed by API Gateway.
-To expose an API to customers, associate that API & stage to a usage plan.
-Then, export the API's Swagger (must export as JSON, with API GW extensions) from the stage, rename it in the format `apiId_stageName.json` and upload it to the `ArtifactsS3Bucket` (actual name provided as a parameter override on the CLI when deploying) in the `catalog` folder.
+1. Associate that API & stage to a usage plan.
+2. Export the API's Swagger (must export as JSON, with API GW extensions) from the stage
+> Note: If you're using custom domains in API Gateway, you will need to rename the Swagger file in the format `apiId_stageName.json` and upload it to the `ArtifactsS3Bucket` (actual name provided as a parameter override on the CLI when deploying) in the `catalog` folder.
 An example might be named `d89n46zud1_production.json`.
 Note that this is case sensitive!

-Uploading to the `catalog` folder will cause a `catalog.json` file to be generated automatically.
+3. Upload the exported Swagger file to the `catalog` folder which will cause a `catalog.json` file to be generated automatically.
 This file should contain a mapping of usage plans to api-stage with the Swagger for that api-stage inline.
 If the `catalog.json` file looks correct, your developer portal should be ready to use!

-The `catalog.json` file will be automatically re-built every time a file is added or removed from the `catalog` folder.
+> Note: The `catalog.json` file will be automatically re-built every time a file is added or removed from the `catalog` folder.
 If you associate or disassociate a new api-stage to your usage plan, you will need to add or remove a Swagger file from the `catalog` folder in order for the `catalog.json` file to be current.

+### Non-subscribable APIs
+The Developer can also list APIs that are managed outside of Amazon API Gateway (eg. APIs hosted on-premise).
+The Developer Portal won't be able to associate an API Key with the API automatically however they can still test the APIs.

+To list a non-subscribable API:
+1. Upload the Swagger file for your API to the `catalog` folder.
+(See above for additional notes and details).

 ### Testing your APIs